$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Meta-training with LOs

 \section{Meta-training with $\mu$LOs}

-\paragraph{General meta-training setup} Each learned optimizer is meta-trained for $5000$ steps of gradient descent using AdamW \citep{adamw} and a linear warmup and cosine annealing schedule.
-We using PES~\citep{vicol2021pes} to estimate meta-gradients with a truncation length of $50$ steps and sampling $8$ perturbations at each step with standard deviation $0.01$.
+\paragraph{General meta-training setup for small\_fc\_lopt} Each small\_fc\_lopt~\citep{metz2022practical} learned optimizer is meta-trained for $5000$ steps of gradient descent using AdamW \citep{adamw} and a linear warmup and cosine annealing schedule.
+We use PES~\citep{vicol2021pes} to estimate meta-gradients with a truncation length of $50$ steps and sampling $8$ perturbations per task at each step with standard deviation $0.01$.
 For the inner optimization task, we used a maximum unroll length of $1000$ iterations; that is, all our learned optimizers see at most $1000$ steps of the inner optimization problem during meta-training.
-Unlike with $\mu$Adam, we do not tune the \mup multipliers when meta-training $\mulos$ and $\mulom$, instead, we set the all to $1$.
+Unlike with $\mu$Adam, we do not tune the \mup multipliers when meta-training $\mulos$ and $\mulom$, instead, we set them all to $1$.
 All optimizers are meta-trained on a single A6000 GPU. $\mulos$ and $\los$ take $8$ hours each to meta-train, while $\mulom$ and $\lom$ take $103$ hours.

+\paragraph{General meta-training setup for VeLO} Each VeLO~\citep{metz2022practical} learned optimizer is meta-trained for $45000$ steps of gradient descent using AdamW~\citep{adamw} and a linear warmup and cosine annealing schedule.
+We using PES~\citep{vicol2021pes} to estimate meta-gradients with a truncation length of $20$ steps and sampling $8$ perturbations per task at each step with standard deviation $0.01$.
+For the inner optimization task, we used a maximum unroll length of $1000$ iterations; that is, all our learned optimizers see at most $1000$ steps of the inner optimization problem during meta-training.
+Unlike~\cite{tensorv}, we do not tune the \mup multipliers when meta-training $\mulos$ and $\mulom$, instead, we set them all to $1$.
+All optimizers are meta-trained on a single A6000 GPU. $\mu$VeLO$_M$and VeLO$_M$ each take $250$ GPU-hours to meta-train.